La Crosse Pinks: 1909 to 1912 Minnesota-Wisconsin League

 On May 27, 1912, Baseball Hall of Fame member Burleigh Grimes of the Eau Claire Commissioners pitched against La Crosse at Eau Claire.
-Grimes defeated La Crosse by the score of 6–2 after the Outcats committed eight errors in the game.
+Grimes defeated La Crosse by the score of 6–2 after the Outcasts committed eight errors in the game.
 On June 17, 1912, Grimes beat La Crosse again, pitching at Eau Claire and winning 9–2.

 Continuing play to begin the 1912 season, the La Crosse "Outcats" played the final season of the Minnesota-Wisconsin League, which reduced to a four-team in the league's final season.
 On July 1, 1912, the Minnesota-Wisconsin League folded with La Crosse in third place.
-La Crosse finished 13.5 games behind the first place Winona Pirates in the Class D level league.
+La Crosse finished 13½ games behind the first place Winona Pirates in the Class D level league.
 The Outcats ended the season with a record of 15–26 under manager Carl Bond.
 The Eau Claire Commissioners folded from the league to poor finances due to low attendance.
 The other league teams were unstable and the remaining league members decided to fold the league.

-La Crosse did not have a minor league team to begin the 1913 season, but gained a team for a partial season after the season had started.
+La Crosse did not have a minor league team to begin the 1913 season but gained a team for a partial season after the season had started.
 The St. Paul Colts of the Northern League relocated to La Crosse during the season.
 The Colts moved from St. Paul, Minnesota on July 23, 1913, with a 28–54 record.
 The team finished the season playing as the La Crosse "Colts" after the relocation.
 After compiling a 12–24 record while based in La Crosse, the Colts ended the season with an overall record of 40–78 to finish in seventh place in the eight-team league.
 The La Crosse franchise did not return to the Northern League in 1914.